Tanantor/envoy-extproc-sdk/README.md

 ```
 Note we do _not_ package generated code from `envoy`'s `protobuf` specs in the `python` module.
 (The `grpc` libraries themselves are "broken" relative to newer `protobuf` because they embedd old generated code for health checks, which seem now unusable.)
 So if you use the `python` package you have to build and install the `protobuf` generated code from `envoy` (see `buf.yaml` here and `make codegen`) for it to work.
 We recommend following our approach here, as we customize handling of the health check generated code.

 You can build on top of the `envoy_extproc_sdk` `docker` image and avoid this, as we _do_ package the generated code in images.
 This can be done in the normal way, actually as illustrated by the examples here.
-In fact, `examples/Dockerfile` (used in the `docker-compose.yaml`) is only
+In fact, `examples/Dockerfile` (used in the `docker compose.yaml`) is only
 ```
 # syntax=docker/dockerfile:1.2
 ARG IMAGE_TAG=latest